 If there is sufficient evidence to justify going on to the full diagnostic assessment, the stages are as follows:

-We will need to send some questionnaires for you and the school to complete.
+Please note: The child will not need to be present for this stage of the assessment.
+We will need to send some questionnaires for you, as the parent/guardian, and the school to complete.

 3. Structured Observation: